 The left-brained, linear thinking approaches of non-HSP’S have given them an advantage, which is that they have developed many tactical skills for problem solving.
 Those skills mattered when there were few of us and an abundance of natural resources to put to use to make life at least minimally livable.

-Tactical skills are also very important when your life in danger.
-The human organism has survived much danger and is wired for perceiving it.
-Tactical skills are also what we draw on to accomplish something.
+Tactical skills are also very important when your life in danger and are also what we draw on to accomplish something.
 They are the “how” of accomplishment.

 Tactical skills are great but they are NOT intrinsically practical.
 In fact they can be highly impractical if they are used indiscriminately.
-An example is the tactic of using medication to deal with human ailments.
-Used as a tactic whenever a symptom of illness or discomfort arises is not practical.
+One example is the tactic of using medication to deal with human ailments.
+Used as a tactic whenever a symptom of illness or discomfort arises medication is not practical and just temporarily defers the problem.
 In fact it can be dangerous.
 The leading cause of accidental death right now is from medication.